codarrenvelvindron/codarren.github.io/_drafts/Beginning_with_postgresql.md

 **Sighup** : Changes can be made to postgresql.conf without restarting the server.

-We can change the setting and apply it using
+We can change the setting and apply it using the below:
 ```
+ALTER system SET autovacuum = 'off';
 select pg_reload_conf();
 ```